Listen to this article:

 - Use of a supplemental nursing system

-The first two weeks of lactation are an especially critical time in establishing sufficient milk supply in the future.
-Even with supplementation, efforts should be concentrated on creating and protecting milk production, if it is the mother’s desire to continue to breastfeed.
+The first two weeks of lactation are an especially critical time in establishing a sufficient milk supply in the future.
+Even with supplemental milk, efforts should be concentrated on creating and protecting the mother's milk production, if the mother desires to continue breastfeeding.

 Methods for Supplementing an Older Infant

-Many moms may think that combining formula with breast milk in the same bottle is the best way to supplement in order to get their infant used to the taste.
-While combining the two may seem like a good option, it’s generally not recommended for two reasons.
+Many moms may think that combining formula with breast milk in the same bottle is the best way to supplement to get their infant used to the taste.
+While combining the two may seem like a good option for infant feeding, it’s generally not recommended for two reasons.

-First, if the formula combination is not prepared properly, it could potentially be harmful to the infant providing unbalanced nutrition.
-Second, if the infant doesn’t finish the bottle, it will have to be discarded within 2 hours, which is sooner than breast milk alone.
+First, if the formula feed combination is not prepared properly, it could potentially be harmful to the infant providing unbalanced nutrition.
+Second, if the infant doesn’t finish the bottle, the extra milk will have to be discarded within 2 hours, which is sooner than breast milk alone.

 There are two methods generally recommended for supplementing breast milk with formula.
 First is what is often referred to as the top-off method.
 This is when a bottle of formula is provided to the infant either immediately after feeding at the breast or after receiving a bottle of expressed breast milk.

 This method is popular among women who have low supply as it helps to ensure the infant is getting enough volume at each feeding.
-It also eliminates the potential of having to toss perfectly good breast milk since it is not combined with the formula.
+It also eliminates the potential of tossing perfectly good breast milk since it is not combined with the formula.
 We all know how valuable expressed breastmilk can be.